Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Experiments

-\subsection{Sequential backward-compatible learning}
+\subsubsection{Sequential backward-compatible learning}

-We also conduct the sequential backward-compatible learning experiment on GLDv2.
-Specifically, we train three models using 9\%, 30\%, and 100\% data sequentially, which are denoted by $\phi_1$, $\phi_2$, and $\phi_3$, respectively. $\phi_2$ is supervised to be compatible with $\phi_1$, and $\phi_3$ is further restrained to be compatible with $\phi_2$.
-As shown in Table~\ref{Tab:sequential_BCL}, NDPP and ODPP perform better than BCT and AdvBCT in this sequential BCL scenario.
-NDPP performs better than ODPP on the first BCL step (9\% data$\rightarrow$30\% data), while ODPP obtains better performance on the second BCL step (30\% data $\rightarrow$100\% data).
-We speculate the reason is that ODPP iteratively refines the perturbations based on the feature distributions.
-Thus it obtains more appropriate perturbations when the training dataset contains many more classes, compared with NDPP which directly calculates perturbations based on only neighbors.
+We first conduct the sequential BCL experiment on the large-scale dataset GLDv2.
+Specifically, we train three models using 9\%, 30\%, and 100\% of the data sequentially, which are denoted by $\phi_1$, $\phi_2$, and $\phi_3$, respectively. $\phi_2$ is supervised to be compatible with $\phi_1$, and $\phi_3$ is further restrained to be compatible with $\phi_2$.
+A pretrained ResNet18 is used as the backbone.
+As shown in Table~\ref{Tab:sequential_BCL}, NDPP and ODPP perform better than BCT and AdvBCT.
+The comparison demonstrates the effectiveness of our approaches in the sequential model upgrade scenario.
+Following~\cite{Cores,CL2R,biondi2024stationary,LCE}, we also reorganize the experimental results into the compatibility matrix for a more intuitive comparison, as shown in Figure~\ref{Fig:gldv2_average_upgrades}.
+We can observe that ODPP obtains the best self-test average mAP of 54.13 and the best cross-test average mAP of 48.73 (with $\phi_2$) and 43.10 (with $\phi_1$) after sequential model upgrade.
+NDPP achieves a slightly lower self-test average mAP compared to AdvBCT, but demonstrates superior cross-test average mAP when evaluated with previous models.
+Moreover, NDPP performs better than ODPP on the first BCL step (9\% data$\rightarrow$30\% data), while ODPP obtains better performance on the second BCL step (30\% data $\rightarrow$100\% data) in both Table~\ref{Tab:sequential_BCL} and Figure~\ref{Fig:gldv2_average_upgrades}.
+This difference can be attributed to their underlying mechanisms: ODPP iteratively refines perturbations by leveraging the overall feature distributions, enabling it to generate more appropriate perturbations when the training dataset contains a large number of classes (24,393 and 81,313 classes for the old and new models, respectively, in the second BCL step).
+In contrast, NDPP computes perturbations based solely on neighboring prototypes, which is particularly effective when the number of classes is relatively small (7,318 and 24,393 classes for the old and new models, respectively).

+Besides, we also conduct the sequential BCL experiment on Market-1501, following the setting of CoReS~\cite{Cores}.
+Specifically, 33.3\% of classes are used to train the initial model, 66.7\% of classes are employed for the first upgrade, and the entire dataset is utilized for the second upgrade.
+A pretrained ResNet101 is used as the backbone, and the new model is trained for 25 epochs for each model upgrade, which is consistent with~\cite{Cores}.
+Table~\ref{Tab:Cores_market1501} presents the \textit{AC} and \textit{AM} of different methods, which are calculated based on mAP.
+CoReS~\cite{Cores} maintains complete backward compatibility, whereas BCT loses this capability after two upgrade steps.
+Both our NDPP and ODPP achieve full backward compatibility within two upgrade steps and perform favorably against BCT and CoReS in \textit{AM}, further demonstrating the effectiveness of the prototype perturbation mechanism in sequential model upgrade.